tobias-weiss-ai-xr/opendesk-edu/docs/migrations.md

 # Automated migrations - Details

-## v1.6.0+ (automated)
+## Versions &GreaterEqual; v1.6.0 (automated)

-> **Note**<br>
+> [!note]
 > Details can be found in [run_5.py](https://gitlab.opencode.de/bmi/opendesk/components/platform-development/images/opendesk-migrations/-/blob/main/odmigs-python/odmigs_runs/run_5.py).

-### v1.6.0+ migrations-post
+### Versions &GreaterEqual; v1.6.0 migrations-post

-Restarting the StatefulSets `ums-provisioning-nats` and `ox-connector` due to a workaround applied on the NATS secrets, see the "Notes" segment of the ["Password seed" heading in getting-started.md](./docs/getting-started.md#password-seed)
+- Automatically restarts the StatefulSets `ums-provisioning-nats` and `ox-connector` due to a workaround applied on the NATS secrets, see the "Notes" segment of the ["Password seed" heading in getting-started.md](./docs/getting-started.md#password-seed)

-> **Note**<br>
+> [!note]
 > This change aims to prevent authentication failures with NATS in some Pods, which can lead to errors such as: `wait-for-nats Unavailable, waiting 2 seconds.
 Error: nats: 'Authorization Violation'`.

-## v1.2.0+ (automated)
+## Versions &GreaterEqual; v1.2.0 (automated)

-> **Note**<br>
+> [!note]
 > Details can be found in [run_4.py](https://gitlab.opencode.de/bmi/opendesk/components/platform-development/images/opendesk-migrations/-/blob/main/odmigs-python/odmigs_runs/run_4.py).

-### v1.2.0+ migrations-pre
+### Versions &GreaterEqual; v1.2.0 migrations-pre

-- Delete PVC `group-membership-cache-ums-portal-consumer-0`: With the upgrade the Nubus Portal Consumer no longer requires to be executed with root privileges.
+- Automatically deletes PVC `group-membership-cache-ums-portal-consumer-0`: With the upgrade the Nubus Portal Consumer no longer requires to be executed with root privileges.
 The PVC contains files that require root permission to access them, therefore the PVC gets deleted (and re-created) during the upgrade.
-- Delete StatefulSet `ums-portal-consumer`: A bug was fixed in the templating of the Portal Consumer's PVC causing the values in `persistence.storages.nubusPortalConsumer.*` to be ignored.
+- Automatically deletes StatefulSet `ums-portal-consumer`: A bug was fixed in the templating of the Portal Consumer's PVC causing the values in `persistence.storages.nubusPortalConsumer.*` to be ignored.
 As these values are immutable, we had to delete the whole StatefulSet.

-### v1.2.0+ migrations-post
+### Versions &GreaterEqual; v1.2.0 migrations-post

-- Restarting Deployment `ums-provisioning-udm-transformer` and StatefulSet `ums-provisioning-udm-listener` as well as deleting the Nubus Provisioning consumer `durable_name:incoming` on stream `stream:incoming`: Due to a bug in Nubus 1.7.0 the `incoming` stream was blocked after the upgrade, the aforementioned measures unblock the stream.
+- Automatically restarts the Deployment `ums-provisioning-udm-transformer` and StatefulSet `ums-provisioning-udm-listener` and deletes the Nubus Provisioning consumer `durable_name:incoming` on stream `stream:incoming`: Due to a bug in Nubus 1.7.0 the `incoming` stream was blocked after the upgrade, the aforementioned measures unblock the stream.

-## v1.1.0+ (automated)
+## Versions &GreaterEqual; v1.1.0 (automated)

 With openDesk v1.1.0 the IAM stack supports HA LDAP primary as well as scalable LDAP secondary pods.